Managed Virtual Routers with pfSense Routing Control

 Steer traffic between subnets, VLANs, and app tiers with centralized routing rules.

-Manage outbound NAT and publish services safely with controlled port forwarding.
+Manage outbound NAT and publish services with controlled port forwarding and policy.

-BGP and OSPF support for advanced topologies that outgrow static routes.
+BGP and OSPF handle advanced topologies that have outgrown static routes.

 Gateway monitoring and failover policies keep connectivity up during upstream issues.